FogSecurity/aws-managed-kms-keys/README.md

 * `DescribeKey` is typically non-mutating.
 But AWS services use `DescribeKey` to create AWS managed keys from a predefined AWS alias with no key ID.

+* There is no cost for creation and storage of AWS managed keys.

 ## Services that have support for AWS Managed Keys

 Total: 39 (us-east-1)